To the homepage of Moto Morini Club Nederland

 The method is simple:

 look into the electric diagram, the thick cableset N1.
 It consists of 6 cables in 5 colours: 2x green, 1x purple, 1x orange, 1x brown, 1x yellow/black.
 N1 connects the fusebox and terminal just above the bottom yoke.
 Both green wires are connected to the transducers.
 Take a piece of thin rope to determine the lenght of the cableset.
 Avoid tight bends and - if necessary - take into account that the handlebars should move freely from left to right.
-Also take into account the width of the fusebox, about 12cm.
+Also take into account the width of the fusebox, about 12cm/5 inches.
 A cable connected to the lhs bottom of the fusebox should have a slightly different length than a wire connected to the rhs top.
 After the lenghts of cables are determined, cut them and push them through the pvc sleeving.
-When you use longer lenghts, it sometimes is very difficult to push the wiring through the sleeving.
-In those cases, some WD40 into the sleeving does help!
-Next, srtip-off the cable ends, don't forget the put the black covers in place and finally shrink a blade terminal on the cable.
+When you use longer lenghts of sleeving, it sometimes is very difficult to push the wiring through.
+In that case, some WD40 into the sleeving does help!
+Next, strip-off the cable ends, don't forget to put the black cover in place first and before shrinking the blade terminal on the cable.
 Finally put the cableset on the bike using the cable ties.
 On the early 350s, there are three spots on the frame for earth connections.
 The earth wires should be blue, see the electric diagram.
-Use round terminals on the cables for the earth connections.
+Use round terminals on the cables for these earth connections.

 Some tips: